An ${\cal O}(n^2 \log(n))$ algorithm for the weighted stable set problem in claw-free graphs: Ungluing and -articulation cliques

+We now introduce the concepts of rigid (soft) edges and rigid structure and describe our new definitions of ungluing, spike and strip.

-\begin{Definition} Let $G(V, E)$ be a graph.
-An edge $uv \in E$ is \emph{rigid} if both $u$ and $v$ are adjacent to two non-adjacent nodes $x$ and $y$.
+\begin{Definition} (\emph{Soft and rigid edges, rigid structure}) An edge $uv \in E$ is \emph{soft} if $u$ and $v$ are distinguished by some clique $Q \in {\cal S}$ or $N(u) \cap N(v)$ is a clique in $G$.
+An edge which is not soft is said to be \emph{rigid} in $G$.
 Let $E_R \subseteq E$ be the set of rigid edges of $G$.
 The graph $G_R(V, E_R)$ is said to be the \emph{rigid structure} of $G$ and an induced subgraph $G[U]$ ($U \subseteq V$) is said to be \emph{rigid in $G$} if $G_R[U]$ is connected, \emph{soft in $G$} otherwise. \done \end{Definition}